highheat4/Muse/README.md

 # Commits

 ## V0.2
 Used brainflow to add cleaned eeg columns.
-Data stored in parquet files now for better compression
+Data stored in parquet files now for better compression.
+Added basic visualization (python visualize_parquet.py /path/to/parquet).

 ## V0.1
 Noticed granularity differences in streamed data; EEG data is the most granular, so interpolated data from the other three files and combined csv readings into one output.
 Linear interpolation for ACC, GYRO, and PPG data.